suzuki0430/ccusage-vscode-extension/README.md

 The extension reads Claude Code usage data from the local JSONL files stored in `~/.claude/projects/`.
 It aggregates the data to show:

-- Today's total cost
+- Today's total cost in the status bar
+- Detailed table view showing the last 7 days of usage data
-- Token usage breakdown (input, output, cache creation, cache read)
+- Daily breakdown of token usage (input, output, cache creation, cache read)
+- Cost per day and total costs
 - Real-time updates as you use Claude Code

 ## Privacy